-Also known as Scarus sordidus, Bullet-headed Parrotfish, Bullhead Parrotfish, Shabby Parrotfish, Daisy Parrotfish and Garnet Red Parrotfish.
+Also known as Bullethead Parrot, Bullet-headed Parrotfish, Bullhead Parrotfish, Daisy Parrotfish, Garnet Red Parrotfish, Green Parrotfish, Greenfin Parrotfish, Green-finned Parrotfish, Shabby Parrotfish.

 Length - 40cm

 Parrotfish are hermaphrodites and live in harems with a dominant male.
-They are not territorial and live in harmony with other species, often found feeding together.
+They are not territorial, living and feeding in harmony with other species.

 Their teeth are fused into powerful beaks which are used for grabbing filamentous algae from dead coral, often found feeding in a cloud of sediment.

-At night parrotfish make sleeping bags out of slimy bubbles for protection against predators.
+At night parrotfish make a sleeping bag out of slime bubbles for protection against predators.